Understanding Trailer Tire Pressure

 Digital Tools

-Technology offers tools to help with tire pressure management.
-Tire pressure monitoring systems (TPMS) can be installed on trailers, providing real-time pressure updates.
-Some systems even connect to your smartphone for convenience.
-These tools help maintain optimal pressure without frequent manual checks.
+Technology offers helpful tools for tire pressure management.
+Tire pressure monitoring systems (TPMS) can be installed on boat trailers, providing real-time pressure and temperature data.
+Some systems connect to smartphones for convenient monitoring while towing.
+These tools help maintain optimal pressure without constant manual checks, and they alert you immediately if a tire develops a leak or rapid pressure loss.
+I installed TPMS on my trailer after a close call with a failing tire—the peace of mind is worth every penny.

 Impact of Incorrect Tire Pressure